SeoulSKY/SoruSora/CONTRIBUTING.md

 ## Documents

-These are the documents that will be helpful to read to understand the codebase
+These are the documents that will be helpful to understand the codebase

 * [discord.py](https://discordpy.readthedocs.io/en/latest/)
 * [Firestore](https://firebase.google.com/docs/firestore/)